Commonjava/indy/deployments/pathmap-migrator/README.md

 Options:
 -B (--batch) N      : Batch of paths to process each time
 -b (--base) VAL     : Base dir of storage for all indy artifacts
--w (--workdir) VAL  : Work dir to store all generated working files
+-w (--workdir) VAL  : Work dir to store all generated working files -f (--filter) VAL   : Regex style filter string to filter some files which are unwanted

 #### migrate: read all files for paths and migrate them to cassandra db
 ##### Note: Before this command, please use "scan" to generate all paths files first